ACEmulator/ACE/docs/SINGLE_PLAYER_FIRST_RUN.md

 Double-click `ACE.SinglePlayer.exe`.

 1. Select `acclient.exe`.
-The wizard fills the DAT directory automatically when all three required DAT files are beside it.
+The wizard fills the DAT directory automatically when all four required DAT files are beside it.
+Setup now stops early with a clear message if the client folder is incomplete or not writable.
 2. Select the packaged `Server\ACE.Server.exe`.
 3. Keep the package `Mods` directory and the default local Windows app-data `Runtime` directory unless you intentionally store them elsewhere.
 Runtime configuration contains short-lived local credentials and should not be placed in OneDrive.
 4. Keep **Automatic private database (recommended)**.
 The wizard detects `mariadbd.exe`, selects a free loopback-only port, generates protected credentials, and stores MariaDB data under local Windows app data rather than OneDrive.
 No MariaDB username or password is requested.